-- 45. In reaching their conclusion, the Misconduct Officer may decide to dismiss the allegation on the grounds that it has not been possible to establish, on the balance of probabilities, that the Non-academic Misconduct occurred.
+- 46. In reaching their conclusion, the Misconduct Officer may decide to dismiss the allegation on the grounds that it has not been possible to establish, on the balance of probabilities, that the Non-academic Misconduct occurred.
 Such a finding will be reached in the following circumstances: - a.
 A lack of demonstrable evidence that proves, on the balance of probabilities, that the alleged Non-academic Misconduct took place as reported; - b.
-Parties involved have offered conflicting versions of events and are found by the Misconduct Officer to be reliable witnesses, making it impossible to arrive at a conclusion. - 46.
+Parties involved have offered conflicting versions of events and are found by the Misconduct Officer to be reliable witnesses, making it impossible to arrive at a conclusion. - 47.
 If the Misconduct Officer upholds the allegation of Non-academic Misconduct on the grounds that either the evidence obtained demonstrates that it is likely that Non-academic Misconduct has occurred, and/or the Reported Student admits responsibility for the Non-academic Misconduct they are accused of, they will impose one or more of the following penalties: - a.
-Any of the recommendations set out in paragraph 31 above, for Early Intervention/Caution; - b.
+Any of the recommendations set out in paragraph 32 above, for Early Intervention/Caution; - b.
 A formal written warning, setting out terms and conditions for the Reported Student's continued registration at the University and timelines within which any specific actions must be taken: - c.
 Reported Student required to make good, in whole or in part, any damage caused; - d.
 Reported Student required to pay a fine, not exceeding an amount determined by Senate, (last set in Session 2021/22 at £200).
 Any fines collected by this Procedure will be allocated to central funds to support students encountering hardship; - e.
 Reported Student to repay monies obtained fraudulently from the University; - f.
 Reported Student is temporarily excluded from a particular University service and/or building, such the Library Services, IT Services, Accommodation Services etc; - g.
-In exceptional circumstances, where the health and safety of other students and staff is a concern, Reported Student may be permanently excluded from a service not directly related to academic studies, for example Accommodation Services or Disability & Wellbeing Services; - h.
-Referral of the case to a Stage 2 Senate Discipline Committee.
+In exceptional circumstances, where the health and safety of other students and staff is a concern, Reported Student may be permanently excluded from a service not directly related to academic studies, for example Accommodation Services or Disability & Wellbeing Services. - 48.
+A Misconduct Officer may also refer a case for consideration under Stage 2 of the Procedure.
 Referral to Stage 2 will normally occur in instances where there is a repeated offence, with repeated offence(s) having been formally investigated under Stage 1.
 Referral to Stage 2 will also be required where the penalty that the Misconduct Officer determines should be imposed has an impact on a Reported Student's opportunity to progress as planned in their studies.
-Misconduct Officers are empowered by Senate to use their judgement to determine whether a case should be referred to Stage 2. - 47.
+Misconduct Officers are empowered by Senate to use their judgement to determine whether a case should be referred to Stage 2. - 49.
 The Misconduct Officer will write to the Reported Student confirming the outcome of the Stage 1 Investigation and any penalties being applied.
-The Misconduct Officer will inform the Reporting Person of the outcome only and will not normally disclose penalties unless these are directly linked to the Reporting Person. - 48.
-If a student wishes to appeal a Stage 1 outcome, information on the process and criteria for appeal is set out in paragraph 66 onwards.
+The Misconduct Officer will inform the Reporting Person of the outcome only and will not normally disclose penalties unless these are directly linked to the Reporting Person. - 50.
+If a student wishes to appeal a Stage 1 outcome, information on the process and criteria for appeal is set out in paragraph 69 onwards. - 51.
+It should be noted that the relevant undergraduate or postgraduate Board of Examiners may not use its discretion to adjust marks that have been reduced for disciplinary reasons and may not apply compensation to such marks.